The funny thing is this, says Dave Carlsrud, mayor of rural Valley City, North Dakota: “Neither one of us wears caps. I hardly ever wear a cap.”

 The idea for the response rate challenge was hatched by Census Bureau Partnership Specialist Erin Musland and the Complete Count Committees in both cities.
 Complete Count Committees are coalitions of tribal, state, and local governments and community leaders working to motivate residents to respond to the 2020 Census.
 The committees have been a driving force in raising awareness in both Valley City and Jamestown—placing stickers on grocery bags and carryout food containers, partnering with the local ministerial association, and more.

-Both mayors continue to promote the 2020 Census on television and at economic development and city council meetings.
-They repeat the message, over and over, working toward a complete count—and the rare sight of the other mayor in a special baseball cap.
+Both mayors promoted the 2020 Census on television and at economic development and city council meetings.
+They repeated the message, over and over, working toward a complete count—and the rare sight of the other mayor in a special baseball cap.

 “If I see him sobbing or something like that, then I’ll feel bad.”
 Heinrich jokes, when asked how much he’d enjoy seeing his counterpart in a “I Love Jamestown“ cap.
 “If I see him with a smile on his face, then I’ll feel good.
 But I don’t take pleasure in anyone else’s pain.
 So, in other words, I’ll really enjoy it!”